sheilarm23/rrcompendium/README.md

 [DESCRIPTION](/DESCRIPTION) file). - finally, open
 `analysis/paper/paper.Rmd` and knit to produce the `paper.docx`, or run `rmarkdown::render("analysis/paper/paper.Rmd")` in the R console

+Makefile: Whatever the option you choose to explore this compendium, you can also use the makefile (`/analysis/makefile`) in the terminal (`make all`) to compile the .docx document and then, you can use `make clean` to remove all files generated during the process.

 ### Licenses